Booth Plan Submission

 Step 3: Evaluate the risks

 A risk is the likelihood of a hazard causing harm.
 Decide whether the existing precautions are adequate or whether more should be done for the hazards listed.
-As yoursself whether the existing precautions reduce the risk as far as reasonably practicable, represent good practice, meet industry norms and legal requirements.
+As yourself whether the existing precautions reduce the risk as far as reasonably practicable, represent good practice, meet industry norms and legal requirements.

 Once you have done this adequately you can then decide on the appropriate action, ask yourself if the risk can be removed completely or can things be done in a different way?
 If not, can the risk be isolated, controlled or reduced?